 The start and end times for intersession classes will vary throughout the day.

-For a general 10-day intersession, classes will meet for 75 minutes per one hour of credit.
-A typical 3-hour intersession class will meet for 3 hours and 45 minutes.
+For a general 10-day intersession, classes will meet every day for 75 minutes per one hour of credit.
+A typical 3-hour intersession class will meet every day for 3 hours and 45 minutes.

 Labs will meet for approximately 4 hours.